plesubc/presentation/html/Markdown/2022-11-22_Data_Integrity.md

 * timestamp changes<!-- .element: class="fragment" data-fragment-index="1" -->
 * duplication of data<!-- .element: class="fragment" data-fragment-index="2" -->
 * data file corruption<!-- .element: class="fragment" data-fragment-index="3" -->
-* data verification<!-- .element: class="fragment" data-fragment-index="4" -->
+* reproducibility<!-- .element: class="fragment" data-fragment-index="4" -->
-* reproducibility<!-- .element: class="fragment" data-fragment-index="5" -->
+* data verification<!-- .element: class="fragment" data-fragment-index="5" -->
-* verifying the authenticity of dissemination<!-- .element: class="fragment" data-fragment-index="7" -->

 Note:
 Paul

 Unfortunately, it's a rare data set that comes with perfect documentation.

-And even *with* perfect documentation, there can still be problems.
-	For example (the list above)
+* timestamp issues: Depending on how you downloaded the data and how it was packaged, timestamps change.
+They're not really a good indicator of the *contents* of files
+* duplication of data: Damage can tell you if files are identical if two checksums are identical.
+Sometimes that's OK, as with a bunch of shapefiles that share the same projection - the projection files will likely all be identical.
+Sometimes that's not OK.
+Maybe two files are supposed to be different but they aren't.
+* data file corruption.
+The file *structure* may not be what it's supposed to be.
+* reproducibility: Those wishing to reproduce the analysis of others need to have the same inputs, otherwise reproduction is impossible
+* verifying the authenticity of dissemination: Without ideal documentation, true verification may be impossible, but Damage output allows you to make informed judgements if you need to.

-Damage doesn't address all of these common data checking problems, but it provides easy access to information about file contents so you can spot and investigate potential issues.
+Damage doesn't address all of these common data checking problems, but it provides easy access to information about file contents so you can spot and investigate potential issues and make informed decisions

-In many cases there won't be anything wrong at all, but even then _Damage_ can save you time by focusing your attention only on files that may have changed.
+In many (and ideally most) cases there won't be anything wrong at all, but even then _Damage_ can save you time by focusing your attention only on files that may have changed.

 ---